 Recent scholarships on the Middle East refers to culture, religion, and statehood as three contested pillars of nationalism in the region.
 Yet each of these competing narratives “imagines”, to borrow from Benedict Anderson, a nation differently.
 Thus, nationalism in the Middle East has been a tenacious zone among rival “imagined communities”.

 In the context of the Muslim world, populism designed to attract voters whose loyalty is dependent on a national, religious political identity – as represented by various groups small and large.
 Vedi Hadiz contends “the vehicles of contemporary Islamic populism can be embodied in mass organizations, paramilitary groups, through demagoguery, or even terrorist cells.”
 In the context of Africa, on the other hand, populism is typically less defined by institutionalized identities, political or otherwise.
 The political landscape in the latter region has for generations been dominated by presidential, executive-led systems, rather than by a heritage of party identity and loyalty.
 Yet as in other, non-Western contexts, scholarship on the radical right remains heavily Euro-Anglo-centric.
 Applying frameworks such as radical right ideology and strategies of populism should, to become fully comparative globally, be furthered by greater in-depth study of movements and parties outside Europe and the United States.

-Dr. Eliot Assoudeh is the Head of Outreach and a Senior Fellow at CARR, and he is an adjunct professor of political science at University of Nevada Reno.
+Dr. Eliot Assoudeh is a Senior Fellow at CARR, and Adjunct Professor of political science at University of Nevada Reno.
 See his profile at:

 © Eliot Assoudeh.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).